 Pelvic pain affects men and women, and sometimes children and adolescents.
-Pelvic pain may be be embarrassing to talk about, but the problem can be devastating.
+Pelvic pain may be embarrassing to talk about, but the problem can be devastating.

 Pelvic pain has many names.
 It can be called: